Previous Next

 (III) A private school may require compliance with subsection (1) of this section if the student participating in a nonpublic home-based educational program attends the private school for a portion of the school day.

-(2) If the student's certificate of immunization is not up-to-date according to the requirements of the state board of health, the parent or guardian or the emancipated student or the student eighteen years of age or older shall submit to the school, within fourteen days after receiving direct personal notification that the certificate is not up-to-date, documentation that the next required immunization has been given and a written plan for completion of all required immunizations.
+(2) If the student's official certificate of immunization is not up to date according to the requirements of the state board of health, the parent or guardian of the student or, if the student is emancipated or eighteen years of age or older, the student shall submit to the school, within thirty days after receiving direct personal notification that the official certificate of immunization is not up to date, documentation indicating that the next required immunization has been given and that includes a written plan for completion of all required immunizations.
 The scheduling of immunizations in the written plan shall follow medically recommended minimum intervals approved by the state board of health.
-If the student begins but does not continue or complete the written plan, he or she shall be suspended or expelled pursuant to this part 9.
+If the student begins but does not continue or complete the written plan, the school shall suspend or expel the student pursuant to this part 9.

 (4) (a) On or before January 15, 2021, the department of public health and environment shall develop and provide to the department of education and the department of human services a standardized document regarding childhood immunizations.
 The department of education and the department of human services shall post the standardized immunization document on their websites on or before January 31, 2021, and on or before January 31 each year thereafter.
 The standardized document must be updated annually and must include, but need not be limited to: